xshellz/xinfo/README.md

 # xinfo
-Official xShellz Bot (xinfo) written in bash which interacts with PHP.
+Official xShellz IRC Bot (xinfo) written in bash which interacts with PHP.

+You just simply type ./bircbot and bot will start.

 Bash script is written by bolt